IP solutions were top-of-mind at IBC and NAB. The question remains, are they real.

 One must be careful when deciding if any technology exhibited at NAB or IBC will last through the next “idea” from the consumer electronics people.

-Now we come to IBC 2015.
+Five years later, we come to another IBC.
 With the above caveat, this year’s IBC had two themes; IP connectivity and High Dynamic Range (HDR) imagery.
 Let’s examine where the first of these ideas (IP) stands.

 While the claimed benefits from implementing IP solutions are many, it is far less clear when industry-wide solutions may truly be available.
 Some tests are underway.

-The EBU, VRT (a Flemish public broadcaster) and more than a dozen additional technology partners have created the world’s first total IP TV studio.
-The project is using state-of-the-art IT-centric hardware and software to enable the production of programs.
+The EBU, VRT (a Flemish public broadcaster) and more than a dozen additional technology partners created the world’s first total IP TV studio.
+The project uses state-of-the-art IT-centric hardware and software to enable the production of programs.

 VRT studio uses IP connectivity to embrace the needs of live TV production.

 The multi-phase LiveIP Project is part of Sandbox+, an international joint platform for collaborative innovation put together by VRT, EBU and iMinds.
 Familiar vendors participating in the project include Axon, Dwesam, EVS, Genelec, Grass Valley, Lawo, LSB, Nevion, Tektronix and Trilogy.
-If you would like to know about the technological demonstration, see this article on The Broadcast Bridge for more information.
+A great article about the technological demonstration is here, see this article on The Broadcast Bridge.

 A scaled down version of the studio was on display showing a proof-of-concept demonstration on the EBU IBC stand.
 So, yes, IP does work in a television production environment.